Nipun-Thiwanka/Nipun-Thiwanka/README.md

       <img align="right" top="100" bottom= "100" height="350" width="400" alt="GIF" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif">
     </a>

-- 👨🏻‍🎓 I am an `Undergraduate` at the Department of Computer Science & Informatics at <a href="https://uwu.ac.lk/">Uva Wellassa University</a> pursuing B.Sc.
-(Hons) in Industrial Information Technology.
+-👨🏻‍🎓 I am a Graduate with a Bachelor's in Industrial Information Technology(Hons) from the Department of Computer Science & Informatics at <a href="https://uwu.ac.lk/">Uva Wellassa University</a>.

+-💼 Currently working as a QA Automation Engineer at LOLC Technologies, focusing on iPay and FusionX projects.

-- 🌏 I'm living now in Gampaha, Sri Lanka.
+-🌏 Based in Gampaha, Sri Lanka.

-- 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning React.

-- 👨🏻‍🔬 I love learning about `new technologies`, `computer science` & `coding`.
+-🤝 Available for freelancing opportunities.

+-🌱 Currently learning Cypress to expand my test automation skills.

+-👨🏻‍🔬 Passionate about new technologies, automation testing, and coding.

-- 📫 Reach me **nipunthiwankarajapaksha@gmail.com**
+-📫 Reach me at nipunthiwankarajapaksha@gmail.com.

-- 📄 Know about my experiences **Resume**
+-📄 More about my experience: [Resume]

 <p align="center" >❤️</p>